- 7 Best Beginner Fly Reels of 2023 – Buyers’ Guide - 24. February 2023

 When fly fishing in saltwater every part of your gear needs to be a quality product.
 That’s because saltwater creates corrosion much more easily than freshwater does.
 Also, the species you target in saltwater are generally stronger.
 The environment they have to survive in every day gives them extra strength.

-Fly rods needs to be stronger in saltwater but the most important piece of your equipment when fishing in the ocean is your fly reel.
+Fly rods need to be stronger in saltwater but the most important piece of your equipment when fishing in the ocean is your fly reel.

 Quick advice: If you want the ultimate saltwater machine, go for the Tibor Riptide.
 If you’re on a budget, our favorite choice is the Redington Grande.